-Mary Craig Wilcox describes her connection to the University of Montana as the great-granddaughter of the University’s first president, Oscar Craig.
-She talks about attending the University from 1962 to 1964 and later becoming a University employee in the Continuing Education department from 1971 to her retirement in 1991.
+Mary Wilcox describes her connection to the University of Montana (UM) as the great-granddaughter of UM’s first president, Oscar Craig.
+She talks about attending UM from 1962 to 1964 and, later, working in the Center for Continuing Education from 1971 to her retirement in 1991.
 Wilcox describes growing up near the campus and the campus traditions she witnessed including whitewashing the M, sorority and fraternity events, Fridays at Four entertainment, and the ROTC balls.
 She notes the influence that Professor Leslie Fiedler had on UM students who were involved in the 1960s counter culture movement.
-She talks about the changes in dress code, student attitudes and dorm rules since her time as a student.
+She also talks about the changes in dress code, student attitudes, and dorm rules since her time as a student.
 Wilcox discusses working for Continuing Education and stresses the importance of its programs for prison inmates and guards and its outreach programs on Native American reservations.

-Mary Craig Wilcox; Oscar Craig; Center for Continuing Education; University of Montana history; University of Montana students; University of Montana staff; University traditions; Leslie Fiedler; University outreach programs
+Mary Craig Wilcox; Oscar Craig; Center for Continuing Education; University of Montana history; University of Montana students; University of Montana staff; University traditions; Leslie Fiedler; University outreach programs; University of Montana-Missoula

 University of Montana Centennial Oral History Project, OH 270, Archives and Special Collections, Mansfield Library, University of Montana-Missoula